mgugalino/mgugalino.github.io/_posts/2025-05-31-transforming-algorithms-into-readable-code.md

 $$
 f(x):= x^2 -2x-8 =0
 $$
 Now, let us think of the most basic way to solve this problem.
-First, the function $f(x)$ is quadratic and has the following shape:
+First, the function $$f(x)$$ is quadratic and has the following shape:

 ```
 # Code for Python tutorial, mugalino (rev. 2025)